jiachengxiong/ConfSeq/conformation_prediction/README.md

 !python process_raw_data.py
 ```

 The generated files will be saved in the `processed_data` folder.
+Alternatively, you may download the processed results from [this link](mylink) and place them in the `processed_data` folder.
 The expected folder structure is as follows:
 ```
 .
 └── processed_data/